wp-plugins/my-optional-modules/readme.txt

 *	Change the value of "read more..." for excerpts
 *   Utilize a list of random site titles/descriptions

+= Remove Unnecessary Code =
+*	Hide version information
+*	Remove id information from enqueued stylesheets
+*	Remove identifying elements from the head
+*	Enqueue jquery versions from CDN (and not locally)

 = Take advantage of shortcodes =
 *	An attachments loop to show off images (that link to their respective posts)
 *	A highly customizable post loop